I.Coast's Gbagbo in the dock 5 years after deadly unrest

 During a trial likely to last three to four years, prosecutors intend to present 5,300 elements of proof including videos, as well as 138 potential witnesses.

-The charges focus on four events, including a December 2010 attack on Ouattara supporters when 33 people were killed during a march to an Ivorian television station.
+The charges focus on four events, including an attack on December 2010 on Ouattara supporters when 33 people were killed during a march to an Ivorian television station.

 Another incident was the shelling of the Abobo market quarter in March 2011 in northern Abidjan in which 40 people died.